 Give a Gift and Honor Someone

 The library welcomes donations in memory or honor of someone special.
 Monetary gifts are accepted, as are books and other materials that meet collection development guidelines.
 Monetary donations can be given with suggestions as to what is purchased with the funds.
-A plate with the person’s name will be placed on the purchased item, and, where requested, an acknowledgment letter will be sent to a relative of the person honored.
+A plate with the person’s name will be placed on the purchased item, and, where requested, an acknowledgment letter will be sent.

 Donate Your Books & Media